fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/docgen/fmgr_fsp_vlan_interface.rst

             monitor-bandwidth: <value in [disable, enable]>
             swc-vlan: <value of integer>
             switch-controller-feature: <value in [none, default-vlan, quarantine, ...]>
-            switch-controller-igmp-snooping-fast-leave: <value in [disable, enable]>
-            switch-controller-igmp-snooping-proxy: <value in [disable, enable]>
             switch-controller-mgmt-vlan: <value of integer>
             switch-controller-nac: <value of string>
-            switch-controller-rspan-mode: <value in [disable, enable]>
             vlan-protocol: <value in [8021q, 8021ad]>
             dhcp-relay-interface: <value of string>
             dhcp-relay-interface-select-method: <value in [auto, sdwan, specify]>
-            dhcp-relay-request-all-server: <value in [disable, enable]>
             np-qos-profile: <value of integer>
-            stp-ha-secondary: <value in [disable, enable, priority-adjust]>
             swc-first-create: <value of integer>
-            switch-controller-dynamic: <value of string>
             switch-controller-iot-scanning: <value in [disable, enable]>
             switch-controller-source-ip: <value in [outbound, fixed]>
+            dhcp-relay-request-all-server: <value in [disable, enable]>
+            stp-ha-secondary: <value in [disable, enable, priority-adjust]>
+            switch-controller-dynamic: <value of string>